-Translation differences on non-monetary financial assets such as available-for-sale financial assets are included in other comprehensive income and cumulated in 'Fair value reserve' in equity.
+Translation differences on non-monetary financial assets such as financial assets at fair value through OCI are included in other comprehensive income and cumulated in 'Fair value reserve' in equity.

 Financial instruments

 Financial instruments carried on the statement of financial position include financial assets carried at fair value through OCI, cash and cash equivalents and accruals.
 The particular recognition methods adopted are disclosed in the accounting policies below.